hadilou/fatihzor.github.io/_posts/2016-05-15-CSharp-DialogResult.md

                     the morning technical classes start…You gonna ask if those guys don’t even rest??Calm down!!they are human not machine.
 After every 45 minutes a break of 10-15 minutes is given and from 12-45-13h45 the launch offered by
                     Microsoft itself...(Another occasion to explore Turkish cuisine if you are like me)..So what’s next????

-                    Just keep following!!I am taking you to the universe of Microsoft itself..And you can also follow us using
-                    #aayazokulu or <a href="http://www.acikakademi.com/canliyayin/yayin.aspx">Watch the live on AcikAkademi</a>.